 Therefore, it's important to note that someone can be convicted of bribery if they just offer a bribe to a witness, and the witness can be convicted for receiving the bribe.
 A common example in Los Angeles County includes a situation when someone tells a potential witness that unless they refuse to testify, something will probably happen to their family.

-Another example includes a situation where you are the witness to a major car accident and the police are asking you to come to the station to provide a formal statement.
+Another example includes a situation where you are a witness to a major car accident and the police ask you to come to the station to provide a formal statement.
 You approach the at-fault driver and tell them you will give a false statement about what happened in exchange for some money.

 Legal Definition of Bribery